Providing Free Customer WiFi – Common Problems Business Face

-You’ve probably heard quite a bit about what offering free customer WiFi can do for your company.
-It attracts new business, encourages reviews and other customer-generated content, and generally increases both sales and customer satisfaction.
+You’ve probably heard quite a bit about what offering free customer WiFi can do for your business.
+It attracts new customers, encourages reviews and other customer-generated content, and generally increases both sales and customer satisfaction.
 Sounds great, right?

-Offering free WiFi to customers isn’t enough—your WiFi must also be fast and reliable.
-Customers may be even more frustrated with very slow connections than no internet access at all.
+To simply offer free customer WiFi isn’t enough—your WiFi must also be fast and reliable.
+Customers can easily become more frustrated with very slow connections, or connections that seem to endlessly buffer, than no Internet access at all.

 If your connection is spotty or slow, investigate why.
-An older router, out-of-date router firmware, interference from nearby networks, frequency issues, even the location of your router are all possible culprits when it comes to slow connection speeds or dropped connections.
+An older router, out-of-date router firmware, interference from nearby networks, frequency issues, even the location of your router are all possible culprits.
+When it comes to slow connection speeds or dropped connections it essential that you pinpoint the cause.
 Check out “10 Reasons Your WiFi Speed Stinks and What You Can Do About It” by Christina Mercer for handy tips on speeding up your connection.

-A frequent cause of lagging connection speeds is not having enough bandwidth to support your internet usage.
-Make sure you correctly estimate the amount of bandwidth you will need for the type of browsing and number of users you are likely to have—and don’t forget to factor in mobile devices as well as computers.
+A frequent cause of lagging connection speeds is not having enough bandwidth to support your Internet usage.
+Make sure you correctly estimate the amount of bandwidth you will need for the type of browsing and number of users you are likely to have—and don’t forget to factor in mobile devices as well as tablets, computers, and other devices.

 To calculate how much bandwidth you require, use the guideline of “120 kilobits per second for each user you plan to support at one time,” writes Robert Moskowitz in “5 Problems to Avoid when Offering Free WiFi.”
 “Ten users will need 1.2 megabits per second.
 Twenty users will need double that.”
 (Lost?
 Try this calculator.)
 Moskowitz continues, “Once you know how much you need, compare prices among local internet service providers at that bandwidth level.”
 Blocking specific sites for streaming or downloading huge files will also help keep your bandwidth from getting bogged down.

-For the sake of customers’ personal data and your own business data, your network must be secure.
-Not only will a super-secure network protect your confidential company files, it will prevent customers’ information from being compromised—and thus prevent any legal ramifications from such a breach.
+For the sake of customers’ personal data and your own business data, your WiFI network must be secure.
+Not only will a super-secure network protect your confidential company files, but it will also prevent customers’ information from being compromised—and thus prevent any legal ramifications from such a breach.
+Free Customer WiFi should not equate to lower quality or a connection that is not as secure as it should be.

 Check your router’s security protocol and set it to the highest available.
 The older WEP (“Wired Equivalent Privacy”) protocol has known weaknesses and is generally considered risky, although it is still in use.
 WPA (“WiFi Protected Access”) is stronger, and WPA2 stronger still.
 If your router is incompatible with WPA- or WPA2-level security, you should update your firmware or even upgrade to a newer model.